sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/_index.md

 The Sensu agent is available for Linux, macOS, and Windows.
 The Sensu backend is available for Ubuntu/Debian and RHEL/CentOS distributions of Linux.
-Learn more in the [agent][11] and [backend][12] references.
+Learn more in the [agent][11] and [backend][2] references.

 Follow the [installation guide][1] to install the agent and backend.

 ## Subscriptions

-Subscriptions are at the core of Sensu's [publish/subscribe pattern of communication][13]: subscriptions are transport topics to which the Sensu [backend][2] publishes check requests.
+[Subscriptions][12] are at the core of Sensu's [publish/subscribe pattern of communication][13]: subscriptions are transport topics to which the Sensu backend publishes check requests.
 Sensu entities become subscribers to these topics via their individual `subscriptions` attribute.

 Each Sensu agent's defined set of subscriptions determine which [checks][15] the agent will execute.
-[Agent subscriptions][14] allow Sensu to request check executions on a group of systems at a time instead of a traditional 1:1 mapping of configured hosts to monitoring checks.
+Agent subscriptions allow Sensu to request check executions on a group of systems at a time instead of a traditional 1:1 mapping of configured hosts to monitoring checks.

 In each check's definition, you can specify which subscriptions should run the check.
-At the same time, you "subscribe" your entities to these subscriptions.
+At the same time, your entities are "subscribed" to these subscriptions.
 Subscriptions make sure your entities automatically run the appropriate checks for their functionality.

 Subscriptions typically correspond to a specific role or responsibility.
 For example, you might add all the checks you want to run on your database entities to a `database` subscription.
 Rather than specifying these checks individually for every database you are monitoring, you add the `database` subscription to your database entities and they run the desired checks automatically.

+Read the [subscriptions reference][12] to learn more.

 ## Communication between the agent and backend